LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-adding-tables-to-the-pipeline.md

 # How to add Tascomi tables to the Data Platform

-This playbook guide aims to describe in simpler terms, how the Tascomi Planning data ingestion and refinement processes can be extended to include new table resources.
+This playbook guide aims to describe in simple terms, how the Tascomi Planning data ingestion and refinement processes can be extended to include new table resources.
 The original full description of the ingestion can be found ► [here](https://playbook.hackney.gov.uk/Data-Platform-Playbook/docs/tascomi-ingestion).

 This guide will lead you through updating and testing the Tascomi Glue jobs in Pre-production so that it will not be necessary to test the [Tascomi API](https://hackney-planning.tascomi.com/rest/v1/documentation.html?public_key=dd95bcd473f46a4325a4021d54500c7d#available-resources) endpoints using a local Jupyter installation.